dagimg-dot/my-workflow/README.md

 ## Powershell

 In my powershell file I have a few aliases and functions to make some things in a much simpler way.
 They are related to git, navigation, opening files, and other things.

+## AHK

+I use AHK to add super capability to my keyboard.
+Like media control, searching google, and opening pre-assigned programs.